 “I realised that before solving problems, we need to understand why they exist,” she says.

 The fellowship led Dimple to a wider network of activists and community leaders.
 One of them was Ankush, who would later become the founder and director of COHAS.
+At the time, Ankush was neither an activist nor a leader.
+He was an eager youngster who wanted to volunteer and engage with children and the youth.
+It was this partnership, curiosity and support that eventually led to the formation of COHAS.

 Around the same time, Dimple participated in a grassroots internship in rural Madhya Pradesh.
 There, she encountered another side of India, villages where schools were dilapidated, infrastructure was poor, and many children were already addicted to tobacco.